 What are Some of the Risks of E-bike Conversion Kits?

-Some issues may arise with the conversion kit when you upgrade your regular bike to an electric bike.
+Some issues may arise with the conversion kit when you upgrade your regular bike to an electric bike and if you want to know a price of electric bikes click here.
 These include weight distribution and an increase in average speed.
 Remember, the regular bike you converted wasn’t designed to handle the extra weight; and neither was it built for the high speeds you will now achieve on the e-bike.

 The implication is that riding the bike becomes trickier and somehow dangerous before you get used to it.
 This also exerts more stress on fragile components such as the fork, frame, brakes, and wheels of the bike.
 Finally, the performance of the battery in the long term may be affected, especially if it wasn’t properly integrated into the frame.